How to Practice Divination as a Shaman

 “Why?” you ask.
 “Isn’t that the purpose of consulting a Shaman, to get answers?”
 Yes, for most it is, but what we fail to remember is that the future is always open.

 I’m always very careful of someone who says they can tell the future.
-Those people who give you definitive answers about your future, for example, “you will meet the man of your dreams next month,” or “your work colleague will try to curse you, so you must do this and this and this…”
+Those people who give you definitive answers about your future, for example, “you will meet the man of your dreams next month,” or “Your work colleague will try to curse you, so you must do this and this and this…”

 These kinds of closed statements can be problematic, as they create expectation, can mislead you, and most importantly of all, cut out the freedom of choice.
 One thing must be remembered.
 The future is always open, and you shape it through your choices.

-What a true and honest Healer does is presents possibilities to you that may come about, but they're subject to your choices.
+What a true and honest Healer does is present possibilities to you that may come about, but they're subject to your choices.
 Reality is not fixed.
 There are countless streams of opportunities and possibilities that can be tapped into.

 What divination does is present these to you in a way that allows you to take control of your future and craft the outcomes that you want.